 The Islamic Philosophy of Science shatters the illusion that science and religion exist separately.
+The skills help me think through conflicting opinions on social media, and how to understand natural phenomena.

 I study with scholars who serve at world-class Islamic organisations such as the International Institute of Islamic Thought and Civilisation (ISTAC) and Kalām Research & Media (KRM).